Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Multimedia/RTSP Streaming with OSD Image.rst

 -------
 In this example, we will use the Ameba Pro2 board to stream video from the on-board camera sensor (JX-F37P) and overlay image OSD on the video stream.

-Open the VideoOSDImage example in "File" -> "Examples" -> "AmebaMultimedia" -> "VideoOSDImage".
+Open the VideoOSDImage example in :guilabel:`File -> Examples -> AmebaMultimedia -> VideoOSDImage`

 |image01|